 Since lemon recipes are a favorite, I knew I had to give it a try!
 I think they were a favorite of hers too.
 I made this triple lemon buttercream cake for her birthday one year and she raved about it!

 What I found interesting about this no bake lemon cheesecake recipe is that it calls for mascarpone cheese as well as cream cheese.
-This is no bake, there is some stove top cooking involved for the lemon curd but it is well worth the effort.
+While this is a no-bake, there is some stove top cooking involved for the lemon curd but it is well worth the effort.

 The result is a perfectly tart, slightly sweet, silky cheesecake that might just become your family favorite!
 It is rich and decadent and makes a stunning dessert when dressed up with some fresh fruit.